Swahili people: Language

+With its original speech community centred on Zanzibar and the coastal parts of Kenya and Tanzania, collectively a seaboard referred to as the Swahili Coast, Swahili served as coastal East Africa's lingua franca and trade language from the ninth century onward.
+Zanzibari traders' intensive push into the African interior from the late eighteenth century induced the adoption of Swahili as a common language throughout much of East Africa.
+Thus, Swahili is the most spoken African language, used by far more than just the Swahili people themselves.

+Swahili became the tongue of the urban class in the African Great Lakes region and eventually went on to serve as a lingua franca during the post-colonial period.

+Modern Standard Swahili is derived from the Kiunguja dialect of Zanzibar.
+Like many other world languages, Swahili has borrowed a large number of words from foreign languages, particularly administrative terms from Arabic but also words from Portuguese, Persian, Hindi, English, and German.
+Other, older dialects like Kimrima and Kitumbatu have far fewer Arabic loanwords.

+History

 The Swahili people originate from Bantu inhabitants of the coast of Southeast Africa, in Kenya, Tanzania, and Mozambique.
 These Bantu-speaking agriculturalists settled the coast at the outset of the first millennium.
 Archaeological finds at Fukuchani, on the northwest coast of Zanzibar, indicate a settled agricultural and fishing community from the 6th century CE at the latest.
 The considerable amount of daub found indicates timber buildings, and shell beads, bead grinders, and iron slag have been found at the site.
 There is evidence of limited engagement in long-distance trade: a small amount of imported pottery has been found—less than 1% of total pottery finds, mostly from the Persian Gulf and dated to the 5th to the 8th centuries.
 The similarity to contemporary sites such as Mkokotoni and Dar es Salaam indicate a unified group of communities that developed into the first centre of coastal maritime culture.
 The coastal towns appear to have been engaged in Indian-Ocean trade at this early period, and trade rapidly increased in importance and size between the mid-8th and the 11th century.